US, Estonia partnered to search out cyber threat from Russia

 “These kinds of operations, I think, they will continue,” said Undersecretary of Defense Margus Matt.
 But, he added, “I don’t know how much we will speak of them publicly.”

-U.S. officials say they think the risks of a proactive approach — a country could regard such an operation as a provocation toward a broader international cyber conflict — are outweighed by the benefits.
+U.S. officials say they think the risks of a proactive approach — a country, for instance, could regard such an operation as a provocation toward a broader international cyber conflict — are outweighed by the benefits.

 “We believe that inaction in cyberspace contributes to escalation more than reasonable action in cyberspace,” said Thomas Wingfield, deputy assistant secretary of defense for cyber policy.